Is Yuca Healthy? A nutrition breakdown of yuca.

 Yuca can be prepared in a variety of ways.
 You can boil it, roast it, or fry it.
 Yuca can also be mashed to make a side dish similar to mashed potatoes.
 Mashed or pounded yuca is also used to make a West African dish called fufu.

 Once it’s peeled, you may want to cut it in half lengthwise to remove the woody core, similar to a pineapple core.
-Alternatively, you can remove the core after cooking.
+You could also wait to remove the core until after it’s cooked.

 Then, the options are endless.
 For most dishes, it’s best to boil the yuca first.
 Then, you can cut it up and bake it, fry it, or mash it.
 Yuca can also be thinly sliced and used to make yuca chips.